Holic75/Baldurs-gate-dnd-3.5/README.md

 – May get seven stars in any weapon category.
 – Gets one bonus feat at level 1 and at every even level.
 – At 1st level gets Armor Training which increases max dexterity AC bonus from any armor by 1.
 Max dexterity AC bonus is further increased by 1 at level 4 and every 4 levels thereafter (up to a maximum of +5 at level 16).
+– At 9th level receives +1 to hit and damage bonus with all weapon categories, this bonus is increased to +2 at level 17 and +3 at level 25.
 – Can use Hardiness once per day starting from level 21, gains an additional use at level 26.
 ```
 HARDINESS: